-In the middle of a personal or family health issue, or crisis, the last thing we want to think about is are we covered, and are we covered adequately!
+In the middle of a personal or family health issue, or crisis, the last thing we want to think about is are we covered, and have we covered adequately!
 This is why, given the high costs of healthcare, it is so important to take care of your insurance and understand how it works from the get-go.
-Taking the time to be prepared for these inevitable eventualities will allow you to focus your mind on what’s most important – how to get the best care for you and your loved one’s.
+Taking the time to be prepared for these inevitable eventualities will allow you to focus your mind on what’s most important – how to get the best care for you and your loved ones.

 This step-by-step guide will help you make sure you’ve got all the bases covered.